 Creating a Custom Service

-To create a service that can be accessed through the ServiceFactory, there are a couple of things that need to be configured, below you will see this process using an example service HelloWorldApi:
+, there are a couple of things that need to be configured, below you will see this process using an example service HelloWorldApi

-1. Create an interface that extends ExposedApi.
+Create an interface that extends

 package com.my.app